tomkinsc/viral-ngs/Readme.md

 #### [Broad Institute viral genomics analysis pipelines](https://github.com/broadinstitute/viral-ngs) on DNAnexus

-The pipelines are [available for use on DNAnexus](https://platform.dnanexus.com/projects/BXx29vQ0y3FfPJv100237B88/data/).
-Consult this repo if you're interested in peeking under the hood or modifying them.
-You'll find the source code for applets implementing individual pipeline stages, and python scripts in the root directory to build the applets and instantiate DNAnexus [workflows](https://wiki.dnanexus.com/UI/Workflows) using them.
+**The pipelines are available for use on DNAnexus.
+[See the wiki](https://github.com/dnanexus/viral-ngs/wiki) for instructions on how to run them.
+The following information is for developers interested in peeking under the hood or modifying them.**

+Here you'll find the source code for applets implementing individual pipeline stages, and python scripts in the root directory to build the applets and instantiate DNAnexus [workflows](https://wiki.dnanexus.com/UI/Workflows) using them.
 You'll need the [DNAnexus SDK](https://wiki.dnanexus.com/Command-Line-Client/Quickstart) installed and set up to run these scripts.

 ### Continuous integration